Diesel fuel exhaust from vehicles can pollute the air with harmful chemicals.

 Diesel exhaust is a mixture of gases and tiny particles.
 This exhaust contains carbon dioxide, carbon monoxide, nitrogen oxides, sulfur compounds, formaldehyde, benzene, volatile organic compounds, persistent organic pollutants (POPs), methanol, and other gases.
 Greenhouse gases released by this exhaust affect climate change.

-You can be exposed to diesel fuel if you breathe air that has been contaminated with diesel exhaust or vapors, or if you drink or swim in water that has been contaminated with diesel fuel from a spill or leaking underground storage tank.
-How can diesel fuel affect my health?
+You can be exposed to diesel fuel if you breathe air that has been contaminated with diesel exhaust or vapors or if you drink or swim in water that has been contaminated with diesel fuel from a spill or leaking underground storage tank.

 At work, you can be exposed to diesel fuel, diesel fuel vapors, and diesel exhaust if you are a truck or forklift driver, railroad worker, mine worker, auto mechanic, vehicle maintenance worker, firefighter, farm worker, lumberjack, trucking company worker, toll booth collector, or worker at a facility where diesel-powered equipment is used.